wp-e-commerce/WP-e-Commerce/readme.txt

 After upgrading from earlier versions look for link "Update Store".
 This will update your database structure to work with new version.

 == Changelog ==

+= 3.13.0 [2017-10-25] =

+* New: Now including PayPal's Braintree payment gateway by default.
+* Fix: Various PHP notices related to custom taxonomies have been resolved.
+* Fix: Edge cases where shipping methods could be disabled, caused by poorly written Shipwire code, have been resolved.
+* Fix: Custom instructions in 3.0 Manual Gateway are now included in the receipt page and emails.

 = 3.12.4 [2017-9-23] =